ishivvers/TheKastShiv/readme.md

 ### to do ###

- - should average ~50 columns for the trim section definition, to smooth it out better
- - stop doing cosmic ray removal on the blue side
  - do a better job with seeing calculations?
 Calculate if possible from observation.
- - put all of the lists into dictionaries that allow user to add/remove entries at will
+ - put all of the lists into dictionaries that allow user to add/remove entries more easily.
- - track file names per image with a dictionary?